CANADA VISA GUIDE • 2026

 Special Case: Super Visa for Parents & Grandparents

+For a Super Visa, insurance is MANDATORY.
+Requirements: CAD $100,000 minimum coverage, 1 year duration, Canadian-approved provider.
 For Super Visa, a basic $5 reservation is not sufficient — you need a full 1-year compliant policy.
-However, our service can still provide a verifiable document for the application stage; you'll need to upgrade before travel.

 How to Get Cheap, Verifiable Insurance for Canada TRV